Effective Date: 19 October 2018

 - Psychometrics Canada, Ltd. (Canada).

-To defend or enforce our rights – TMBC may use Personal Information to defend or enforce its legal rights, to respond to a breach of its Terms of Service (or other applicable legal terms), to prevent fraudulent activity, or where it is necessary to pursue available remedies.
-If a Customer neglects to pay amounts due and owing to TMBC, TMBC may send that Customer’s name, contact information, and account information to a third-party service provider for collection of overdue payments.
+To defend or enforce our rights – The Myers-Briggs Company may use Personal Information to defend or enforce its legal rights, to respond to a breach of its Terms of Service (or other applicable legal terms), to prevent fraudulent activity, or where it is necessary to pursue available remedies.
+If a Customer neglects to pay amounts due and owing to The Myers-Briggs Company, we may send that Customer’s name, contact information, and account information to a third-party service provider for collection of overdue payments.

 For marketing purposes – Audio and visual recordings or photography containing your Personal Information that have been collected at our training sessions and promotional events with your consent, whether express or deemed, may be disclosed to third parties for marketing and promotional purposes.